 We can also spot Arthur Ransome’s cottage - he used Coniston as the setting for his every popular children’s book series Swallows and Amazons, which since published in 1930 has been made into numerous series and films.
 Most people will of course associate the lake with Donald Campbells water Speed record attempt, which ended in tragedy.
 He reached speed of over 300 mph on his craft “Bluebird”.

-Today we are joined by a local walking expert for our first insightful walk of the tour.
+Today we are joined by a local walking expert for our insightful walk.
 We disembark at Monks Coniston, walking through Lake District farm and woodland, as well as the walled garden and tree collection of Monk Coniston Hall.
 The estate was bought by Beatrix Potter as she loved it so much and was bequeathed to the National Trust on her death so it could be protected for all to enjoy.
 We continue onto to Tarn Howes, the views are some of the best in Lakeland, before tasking the Steam Yacht back to Coniston.
 There will be some free time to explore the pretty village itself, or to visit the Ruskin Museum to find out more about Coniston, Ruskin and Donald Campbell.

 Monk Coniston and Tarn Hows Walk